pelmenstar1/RangeCalendar/README.md

 - `selectMonth(year, month)` to select a month.
     - year should be in range of [0; 65535]
     - month is 1-based
-- `selectCustom(startDate, endDate)` to select custom range.
-The range should fit in single month, otherwise the exception will be thrown.
+- `selectRange(startDate, endDate)` to select a date range.
+Start and end dates of the range should have same year and month, otherwise exception will be thrown.
 - `clearSelection()` to clear selection.

 Any 'selection' method accepts optional parameter `SelectionRequestRejectedBehaviour` which specifies expected behaviour